lucasrla/remarks/README.md

 There are, broadly speaking, four options for getting them to your computer.
 Choose the one that fits you the best:

 - **Copy from reMarkable's official desktop application**
   If you have a [reMarkable's official desktop app](https://support.remarkable.com/hc/en-us/articles/360002665378-Desktop-app) installed, the files we need are already easily available on your computer.
 For macOS users, the files are located at `~/Library/Application\ Support/remarkable/desktop`.
-To avoid interfering with reMarkable's own app, all we need to do is copy and paste all the contents of `~/Library/Application\ Support/remarkable/desktop` to another directory you can safely interact with (for instance, a new one called `~/Documents/remarkable/docs`).
+To avoid interfering with reMarkable's official app, copy and paste all the contents of `~/Library/Application\ Support/remarkable/desktop` to another directory (one that you can safely interact with, say, `~/Documents/remarkable/docs`).

 - **Use `rsync` ([about](https://en.wikipedia.org/wiki/Rsync))**
   Check out the repository [@lucasrla/remarkable-utils](https://github.com/lucasrla/remarkable-utils) for the SSH & `rsync` setup I use (which includes automatic backups based on `cron`).